 - taking a statement from you about your experiences, and

-Once you have received your right to sue letter from the EEOC, you only have 90 days to file your discrimination lawsuit in court.2
+Once you have received your right to sue letter from the EEOC, you have only 90 days to file your discrimination or harassment lawsuit in court.4

 Do I always need a right to sue letter?

 Most claims of workplace discrimination require a right to sue letter before you can file your claim in court.
-However, there are 2 exceptions:
+However, there are exceptions if your case involves either:

-- violations of the Equal Pay Act, and
+- Violations of the Equal Pay Act or

 Equal Pay Act

-The Equal Pay Act forbids sex discrimination in the workplace.
-However, it only covers pay discrimination.
-It requires men and women receive equal pay for equal work.
+The Equal Pay Act requires men and women receive equal pay for equal work.
 The Act amended the Fair Labor Standards Act (FLSA).5

 These lawsuits can be filed in court without going through the administrative remedies provided by the EEOC.
 You have